dataArtisans/flink-training-web/web/exercises/mailStats.md

 #### Program Structure

 This exercise is conceptually very similar to the `WordCount` program, which is the standard example to introduce MapReduce.
-Just like `WordCount`, this task requires two transformation, `Map` and `Reduce`.
+Similar like `WordCount`, this task requires two transformation, `Map` and `Reduce`.

 #### Grouping Keys

-In contrast to the `WordCount` program, this exercise requires to group data on two fields (`month` and `email-address`) instead on a single field.
-Flink's [`DataSet.groupBy()`](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#specifying-keys) transformation, accepts multiple grouping key references and treats them as one composite grouping key.
+In contrast to the `WordCount` program, this exercise requires to group data on two fields (`month` and `email-address`) instead of a single field.
+Flink's [`DataSet.groupBy()`](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html#specifying-keys) transformation, accepts multiple grouping keys and treats them as one composite grouping key.

 #### Map Transformation